ku-air/Contrast-CAT/README.md

 > **↑ Higher is better**, **↓ Lower is better**

 Contrast-CAT outperforms all baselines across all datasets in both AOPC and LOdds, under the MoRF setting.
-For full tables and LeRF results, please refer to the paper or the [supplementary material](link-to-arxiv).

 <p align="center">
   <img src="figs/plot_MoRF.png" width="950"/>